Coolister-Ye/sea-saw-app/README.md

 👉 [English Version](./README.md) | [中文版](./README_zh.md)

 This is the frontend application for the Sea-Saw CRM system, built with [Expo](https://expo.dev) using [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).
 It provides a flexible and scalable mobile and web solution for managing CRM tasks efficiently.
+To make thing simple, this application is mainly based on table and tree-like table to manage data.
 This project can be used as a tmplate for CRM frontend development.
 [Backend Repository](https://github.com/Coolister-Ye/sea-saw-server) | [Frontend Repository](https://github.com/Coolister-Ye/sea-saw-app)

 ## 🚀 Features